cheng-alvin/Weather-app/README.md

 ### Weather App
-This is the weather app you can search the weather infomation from lots of citys and towns
+This is the weather app you can search the weather infomation from all the citys and towns around the world

 ### Credits: